About emergency planning

 See 'Be Prepared!
 10 Steps to Complete your Community Emergency Plan' (PDF: 1.9Mb / 43 pages) on Cumbria County Council's website.

 Radio and television - warning the public

 In major emergency situations it may be necessary to issue warnings and advice to the public.
 Such messages would normally be broadcast on relevant radio and television channels.
-Remember to cater for power cuts - you should have a battery-operated radio and know how to tune into your local stations.
+Remember to cater for power cuts.
+You should have a battery-operated radio.
+You should know how to tune into your local stations.